-The purpose of the feedheater is to raise the temperature of feedwater on its way to the steam generator and thus prevent thermal shock in the boiler pre-heater.
-The feedwater flows through the tubes and receives its heat from steam in the heater shell.
+The purpose of the feedheater is to raise the temperature of feedwater on its way to the steam generator.
+The feedwater flows through the tubes and receives its heat from steam in the heater body.
 The steam is extracted from suitable points on the steam turbine and may have high levels of moisture.